chialab/dna/docs/Events.md

 # Events

-Since Web Components are just `HTMLElement` extensions, events handling is completly delegated to the DOM implementation, so you can use `addEventListener` and `removeEventListener` to properly setup a callback.
-DNA add some extra features like declarative event listener declarations and delegation.
+Since Web Components extend the native `HTMLElement`, events handling is completly delegated to the DOM implementation, so you can use `addEventListener` and `removeEventListener` to properly setup a callback.
+DNA add some extra features like declarative event listeners and delegations.

 ## Declarative event listeners